Table of Contents

 If you’re 21 or older and are physically present within state lines, you may bet on sports from your desktop or mobile device through licensed sports betting providers.

-Three major Indiana betting apps that are now licensed and open for business:
+Five major Indiana betting apps are now licensed and open for business:

 - BetRivers.com Sportsbook